Historical Note:

 • • • •

-Well, by the time DHs came out, I was less sure of that than I had been that the snake was NOT the Horcrux, but we might have gotten a hint the year before when Harry decided that he was the “weapon” Voldemort was after, and was planning to run away in order not to compromise the Order’s secrets or endanger his friends.
+Well, by the time DHs came out, I was less sure of that than I had been that the snake was NOT a Horcrux, but we might have gotten a hint the year before when Harry decided that he was the “weapon” Voldemort was after, and was planning to run away in order not to compromise the Order’s secrets or endanger his friends.
 It was only Phineas, passing on Albus’s orders, who managed to keep Harry from doing it.
 Albus would not have wanted a repeat of that incident.

 It had also finally caught up to me that Albus’s little disclaimer at the beginning of the series of Pensieve presentations, where he states grandly that we are leaving the realm of fact and certainly and entering into the misty marshes of memory and the (something, something) of wild speculation, is bound to be there for a reason.